Programs and Concentrations

 is a sequenced course of study designed by faculty (and sometimes by students in conjunction with faculty) to focus on a particular area of knowledge or a particular approach to an area.
 The course of study begins at the introductory level and moves in progressive stages toward the development of the ability to think and/or create, innovatively and reflectively, by means of the formal structures that the discipline provides.
 A concentration

 is a cluster of related courses on a clearly defined topic.
-A student may moderate into a concentration, but only in tandem with his or her Moderation into a program.
+A student may moderate into a concentration, but only in tandem with his or her moderation into a program.

-moderates into two programs, ideally in a joint Moderation, and completes course requirements for both programs and a single, unified Senior Project.
-A student who pursues study in a concentration must moderate (in conjunction with moderating into a program), fulfill all course requirements, and produce a Senior Project that combines the interdisciplinary theories and methods of the concentration and the program.
+The requirements for Moderation and graduation differ from program to program and are summarized in the individual descriptions that appear on this website and in the college catalogue.
+All students must declare a major in a program in order to moderate from the Lower College to the Upper College and become a candidate for the bachelor of arts degree.
+A student who decides to pursue a double major—say, physics and philosophy—must satisfy the requirements of both programs and complete two Senior Projects.
+A student who pursues a joint major moderates into two programs, ideally in a joint Moderation, and completes course requirements for both programs and a single, unified Senior Project.
+A student who pursues study in a concentration must also moderate into a program, fulfill all course requirements, and produce a Senior Project that combines the interdisciplinary theories and methods of the concentration with the disciplinary theories and methods of the program.